 Small Class Size: Enrollment in all honors courses is limited to 15 students to promote discussion and interaction between students and faculty, and among the students themselves.
 Honors courses are open to participants within the various departmental, college, and university level honors programs at UNC Charlotte.

 Focused Advising: AAHP students are encouraged to use the AAHP Coordinator as well as the faculty representative to the Arts and Architecture Honors Council from their department as an informal advisor familiar both with the curricular requirements of their major as well as with those of the AAHP.

 Honors Housing: As part of the wider honors community at UNC Charlotte, AAHP students are eligible to live in the honors residence hall.
-Currently the third floor of Witherspoon Hall, one of the finest on campus, is reserved for honors students from across the University.
-Witherspoon has a computer lab and laundry facilities on the first floor, a kitchen on the second floor, and shared lounge areas on every floor.
-Students have the option to live in suites with two or four private bedrooms.
+Currently Levine Hall, one of the finest on campus, is reserved for honors students from across the University.

 Research/Travel Grants: The AAHP currently awards research grants in two ways.
 First, there are research grants awarded to students in their final year that assist with various materials (books, cameras, supplies) for the completion of the required honors thesis.
 Second, the AAHP awards two research grants that assist with the tuition of enrolling in a CoA+A international summer program.
 Only members of the AAHP may apply for these research grants.